 The Long Island Sound Study (LISS) Citizens Advisory Committee (CAC) is a volunteer organization that provides ongoing advice to the Federal, state, and local government Management Conference partners working on implementing the Comprehensive Conservation and Management Plan (CCMP) for the restoration and protection of Long Island Sound.
-The CAC is governed by its Bylaws enacted in 1988, and last amended in 2006.
+The CAC is governed by its Bylaws enacted in 1988, and last amended in 2019 (see sidebar).

 Membership on the CAC is open to individuals representing environmental organizations, businesses, industries, local governments, and other public and private organizations in Connecticut and New York with a demonstrable interest in the restoration and protection of the Sound and its ecosystems.

 The CAC meets quarterly on the second Thursday of March, June, September, and December in New York City and Stamford, Connecticut.
 Meetings are open to the public.
 Membership is limited to 60 voting members, who are approved by the CAC.
 Members are committed to the restoration and protection of the Sound, and must abide by the CAC Bylaws to remain in good standing.

 See Events & Meetings web page for announcements of upcoming committee meetings for MC, STAC, CAC, and HRSWG.

 Prior meetings are in the Meeting Summary Archive.

 To obtain membership guidelines or for more information on the CAC, contact: